Finlay-Mitchell/FinBot/README.md

   * Cusrom welcome messages
   * ability to turn on and off commands (in the works)
   * custom guild member count
+  * Custom guild censor list
+  * And more!
  - polling
  - text to speech
  - custom API
+ - reminders
  - and a lot more

  # APIs